 Generic drugs offer a safe and economic way to meet your prescription drug needs.
 Generic products must meet rigorous standards established by the U.S. Food and Drug Administration (FDA).
 They’re required to have same active ingredient, strength, and dosage form as the brand name product.

-Generic drugs work just as well as their brand name counterparts, but cost less.
-Generic substitutions are available for many brand name drugs.
-Next time your doctor writes a prescription, ask if a generic equivalent can be prescribed.
-Choosing a generic could save you money.
+Generic drugs actually work just as well as their brand-name drugs.
+They just cost less.
+And generics are available for many brand-name drugs.
+So, when you need a new prescription, ask your doctor if a generic equivalent can be prescribed.